-We take an interdisciplinary approach to studying representations of gender (as well as class, race, and sexuality) in the mass media and popular culture.
-Using literature from cultural studies, communication, sociology, and other disciplines, we explore dominant ideologies and how they are perpetuated (or not) in media products.
+We take an interdisciplinary approach to studying representations of race and ethnicity, gender, sexuality, and other social identities in popular culture.
+Using literature from cultural studies, queer studies, ethnic studies, communication, sociology, and other disciplines, we explore dominant ideologies and how they are perpetuated (or not) in media products.
 Prerequisites: ITW 101.
 Fall.

 How did women's Holocaust experiences differ from those of men?
 An interdisciplinary exploration of gender in Central European families, in ghettos, camps, and resistance, this course examines connections between the Holocaust and present day manifestations of anti-Semitism, sexism, homophobia, and nationalism.
 Readings are drawn from history, women's studies, and Holocaust memoirs.
 Cross-listed as IIHGS 254.
 Occasionally.

 Interdisciplinary study of a specific issue or topic within the field of Women's and Gender Studies.
 Students will develop skills in critical reading and critical thinking.
 May be repeated for credit as topics change.
 Prerequisites: ITW 101.
 Offered occasionally.